koldunovn/high_res_data_access/aqua-scripts/README.md

 - `array3d`: this folder contains bash files to launch 3d data analysis with an array of chunking or workers
 - `polytope`: this folder contains experimental access to data with the polytope engine (managed internally by AQUA).
 Different chunking are tested to check if there is an effect in the total time (due to queue time or other possible issues).
 - `bridge`: this folder tests the data access with Bridge FDB, accessing the data not in the HPC but still not with the DataLake, in order to check if a difference from the pure HPC FDB access is present.
-- `soft_scaling`: in this folder we double workers and we double the length of data to process, to study the soft scaling with Dask.
+- `soft_scaling_2d`: in this folder we double workers and we double the length of data to process, to study the soft scaling with Dask.

 ## `regrid` folder